scailable/sclbl-integration-sdk/README.md

 ## Requirements

+### To Clone

+The repository should be cloned with `--recurse-submodules`.

 ### To Compile

 These applications can be compiled on any architecture natively in a Linux environment.

 To compile, some software packages are required.
 These can be installed by running:

-- sudp apt install cmake
+- sudo apt install cmake
-- sudp apt install g++
+- sudo apt install g++

 Also make sure that all of these are accessible from PATH.